ChameleonCloud/docs/source/technical/fpga.rst

 ======

 .. attention::
-   **Our previously supported FPGA nodes at CHI@UC and CHI@TACC are in the process of being decommissioned.**
+   **Our previously supported Altera FPGA nodes at CHI@UC and CHI@TACC are in the process of being decommissioned.**

-   We are working on a new FPGA offering, which will be available soon.
-Please stay tuned for updates.
-Users can still access our Xilinx FGPAs on Chameleon by following the documentation below.
-However, at this time, we are not supporting workflows for compilation or flashing of FPGA images.
-Users may still reserve Xilinx FPGA hardware and launch instances to run pre-compiled FPGA images.
+   We are actively enhancing our FPGA capabilities with new offerings in development. **Altera nodes** previously supported on Chameleon **will be unavailable after Feb.
+7, 2025**.

+   While these updates are in progress, users can **continue accessing** our existing **Xilinx FPGA resources** **using documentation below**.
+Our team is working on implementing improved workflows to streamline current FPGA development and deployment processes.
+These enhancements will provide more efficient ways to utilize this hardware.

+   **If you have ideas or suggestions regarding the use of FPGAs on Chameleon, please reach out to us at** contact@chameleoncloud.org.

+   We will provide additional updates as new features and hardware become available.
+Stay connected with our platform for the latest announcements.

 ____________
 Introduction